StijnVerdenius/LTH_paper_summaries/andreis_papers/logs/log.md

 - Pruning Filters for Efficient Convnets
 - Group Sparse Regularization for deep neural networks
 - Learning Structured Sparsity in Deep Neural Networks
+- Rigging the Lottery : Making all tickets winners
 ### Overview
 ## Notes on what I found
 - Only the sign matters when re-initialising the weights for winning tickets